RickStrahl/Westwind.QueueMessageManager/Readme.md

 </QueueManagerConfiguration>
  ```

- By default settings are read out of the config file, but you can also
+By default settings are read out of the config file and settings are auto-created
+if they don't exist (assuming the application has rights to write).
+But you can also
- explicitly set these values by passing a
+explicitly set these values by passing a QueueMessageManagerConfiguration()
+object with configuration settings preset into the constructor:

  ```c#
 var config = new QueueMessageManagerConfiguration()